-The Student ID Card may be necessary for some students to get student concessions on public transport, etc. ID photos are taken early in February and cards can be purchased for \$5 from the Finance Office.
+The Student ID Card may be necessary for some students to get student concessions on public transport, etc. In 2023, these cards are now available digitally via MyMahi.
+ID photos are taken early in February.
+If students require a physical card, these can be purchased for \$5 from the Finance Office.